Zelenskyy cuts short South African trip after massive Russian strike on Kyiv kills 9

 Fires were reported in several residential buildings said Tymur Tkachenko, the head of the city military administration.

-The attack, which began around 1:00 a.m., hit at least five neighborhoods in Kyiv.
-In Sviatoshynkskyi district, a fire broke out in a residential building that was damaged in the attack.
+The attack, which began around 1 a.m., hit at least five neighborhoods in Kyiv.

-The Associated Press saw rescue teams dig out people trapped under the rubble of the building and dead bodies being taken away.

 Oksana Bilozir, a student, suffered a head injury in the attack.
 With blood seeping from her bandaged head, she said that she heard a loud explosion after the air alarm blared and began to grab her things to flee to a shelter when another blast caused her home’s walls to crumble and the lights to go off.